forthrightla/joshwrightlac/index.md

     content: 'I always get excited when I get to work with Josh on a project.
 He brings innovative thinking and a unique ability to solve complex interaction and user experience problems. '
-  - author: 'Clair Whitmer, Head of Consumer Experience at Make:'
+  - author: Bill Franz, Associate UX Director at AXS
-    avatar: "/images/clair-1.jpeg"
+    avatar: "/images/bill.jpeg"
-    content: Josh is a true team-player.
-He's not about about trying to out-creative the next designer, but listens to the user and uses his powers of observation for good.
+    content: Josh is a thoughtful and creative problem solver.
+He asks the right questions and gets people engaged and invested to help answer them.
   - author: Girmant Ragus, Sr Creative Director at LegalZoom
     avatar: "/images/girmant-1.jpeg"
     content: Josh is great - period!
 He's very detail oriented and extremely capable